excelsior-oss/excelsior-jet-gradle-plugin/README.md

 The plugin supports the creation of OS X application bundles and installers.

-To create an OS X application bundle, add the following configuration into the `excelsiorJet` plugin extension:
+To create an OS X application bundle, add the following configuration into the `excelsiorJet{}` plugin extension:

 `packaging = "osx-app-bundle"`